Henryvw/hvw_webhub/quotes_i_like.markdown

 Love is a snowmobile racing across the tundra and then suddenly it flips over, pinning you underneath.
 At night, the ice weasels come.
 Matt Groening (The Simpsons)

-Listen to the MUSTN'TS, child,	-Shel Silverstein Listen to the DON'TS
+Listen to the MUSTN'TS, child,
+Listen to the DON'TS
 Listen to the SHOULDN'TS
 The IMPOSSIBLES, the WON'TS
 Listen to the NEVER HAVES
 Then listen close to me -
 Anything can happen, child,
 ANYTHING can be.

+— Shel Silverstein

+"Joy is to be present to oneself in truth."
+— Søren Kierkegaard

 The generous and bold have the best lives.
 Icelandic proverb